Engineering-Research-and-Development/true-connector-execution_core_container/README.md

 The Execution Core Container will use two ports (http and https) as described by the Docker Compose File.
 It will expose the following endpoints (both over https):

+Following endpoints are open for all (credentials are not required), since in real scenario, they will be accessible only from dataApp:

 ```
 /incoming-data-app/multipartMessageBodyBinary to receive data (MultiPartMessage) with binary body from Data App (the A endpoint in the above picture)
 /incoming-data-app/multipartMessageBodyFormData to receive data (MultiPartMessage) with form-data body from Data App (the A endpoint in the above picture)